vishalonlyy/discordapilink/readme.md

 const { Build } = require('discordapilink');
 const i = await new Build() // Start the build process by calling the build class and store it for later use
-        i.setApis(["/api1","/api2"]); // you can add as many apis as you want i.setEngine("express"); // Select a engine
+        i.setApis(["/api1","/api2"]); // you can add as many apis as you want i.setWebsockets(["/ws"]) // you can add as many websockets as you want i.setEngine("express"); // Select a engine
         i.setPort(3000) // set a port where u wanna start the server i.build() // build the server **!Important**
 ```
 ### Build Options
 - `setApis` - set the apis for the server
+- `setWebsockets` - set the websockets for the server
 - `setEngine` - set the engine for the server
 - `setPort` - set the port for the server
 - `build` - build the server